It is not compulsory to attend school in Denmark, but all children of primary school age have the right and the obligation to receive education.

 Pupils at the international schools may be Danish students who wish to study in a foreign language, or foreign students with no knowledge of Danish.
 Although the teaching at these schools takes place in a foreign language, there is usually supplementary instruction in Danish language and culture for non-Danish students.

-Admission to international schools takes place via contact with the individual school.
-Some schools are highly sought-after and have waiting lists, so you are recommended to contact the school at as early a stage as possible.
+Admission to international schools takes place through contact with the individual school.
+Some schools are greatly in demand and have waiting lists, so it is recommended that you contact the school at as early a stage as possible.

 If you have any questions, please fill in our contact form.